-Also see the video training at: https://poolpaint.com.au/info-bank/videotutorials/ V790 is a great and durable coating but requires consistent dft (Dry Film Thickness) of 100 -120 microns (in minimum 2 coats) to perform and this can be achieved with minimum of 2 coats.
+Also see the video training at: https://poolpaint.com.au/info-bank/video-tutorials/

+V790 is a great and durable coating but requires consistent dft thickness of 100 -120 microns to perform and this can be achieved with minimum of 2 coats.
 Consider applying full third coat, to achieve thickness consistency.
 Therefore, don't be tempted to spread it out.
 If you do, it won't last.
 We can't stress this enough!

 Surface preparation is a key aspect in getting the best performance from the pool coating.
 It probably represents 90% of the overall success.
-So, spend time and do it once and do it well.
+So, spend time and do it once and do it well

-1.3.
+1.1.
 Before you Start: (Leaks, Weather, Other Repairs)